sagemath/trac_to_gh/Issue 5920.md

 CC:  sage-combinat

-Keywords: latex view
+Keywords: view, latex, dvi, pdf

-This patch allows for:
+This patch implements:

 ```
-sage: view(object, format = "pdf")
+sage: view(object, viewer = "pdf")
 ```

 Typical use cases:
-- you prefer your pdf browser
+- you prefer your pdf browser to your dvi browser
-- view latex snippets which are not displayed in dvi viewers (e.g. tikzpicture)
+- you want to view latex snippets which are not displayed well in dvi viewers (e.g. tikzpicture)

-Should this use 'output=' rather than 'format='

-Potential extensions: `view(object, format='png')`, `view(object, format='html')`
+Potential extensions: `view(object, viewer='png')`, `view(object, viewer='html')`

 Issue created by migration from https://trac.sagemath.org/ticket/5920